Now that you have a better understanding of what FAM trips are and why they happen, let’s look at some tips on how to plan the perfect FAM trip.

 - Make sure that all FAM trip partners provide press kits or other informative materials about their business so that the journalists have all information handy when they are ready to start writing.

 - Use this time to get to know the journalists and focus on building a relationship that will last beyond the trip.

 - After the FAM trip, send the journalists a follow up email to make sure they have everything needed for their stories (images, quotes, recipes, etc.).
 Also, use this opportunity to communicate any of your own specific requests (physical copy of the article, links to the story when it runs, etc.).

 - Create a recap report of all clips and posts from the trip to provide a comprehensive look at all earned coverage.
 Share the report, along with any insights gained, with your client and all partners so that they can see the results of their investment.

 Do you have any FAM trip tips?
-Let us know by tweeting us your tips @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know your tips.